Auckland Council: Chief executive

-In March 2010, Doug McKay was announced as the inaugural chief executive officer of the council by the Auckland Transition Agency.
-The 54-year-old was selected ahead of 27 other candidates, including several existing council chief executives.
-He had no experience in local government, but was described as having strong Auckland ties, and 30 years' corporate experience.
+Doug McKay was announced as the inaugural chief executive officer of the council, being selected ahead of 27 other.
+He had no direct experience in local government, but had strong ties to Auckland; he had 30 years of experience as a corporate executive.
 He was to receive a salary of $675,000 and an incentive bonus of $67,500.

-Left-wing political organiser Matt McCarten criticised his appointment, arguing McKay's previous tenure in the liquor industry was marked by failure to object to anti-union behaviour and strong advertising of alcohol to the youth market.
-McCarten argued McKay was to be paid three times the salary of the Prime Minister, had no local government or non-profit experience and was selected by an unelected transition authority.

-Mayoral candidates John Banks and Len Brown were positive about McKay's appointment.
-Brown, who went on to become mayor, said McKay's business and restructuring experience was a "good fit", and would help improve economic performance as well as build links with businesses.
-McKay's contract ended in December 2013.

 Stephen Town became chief executive on 15 January 2014.
 In early February 2020, Town announced he would not see out his term until December 2020, moving to the New Zealand Institute of Skills & Technology in early July.